julio641742/gnome-shell-extension-reference/REFERENCE.md

 ## layout.js
 - MonitorConstraint:
 - Monitor:
-- LayoutManager: Manages layout of items on the stage `message tray/top panel/hot corners` and updates when monitors change
+- LayoutManager: Manages layout of items on the stage `Messsage Tray/Top Panel/Hot Corners` and updates when monitors change
 - HotCorner: Hot corners.
 The `Top Left` hot corner lets you switch to the overview
 - PressureBarrier: